ethereum/consensus-specs/specs/phase0/p2p-interface.md

 There are two primary global topics used to propagate beacon blocks (`beacon_block`) and aggregate attestations (`beacon_aggregate_and_proof`) to all nodes on the network.

-There are three additional global topics are used to propagate lower frequency validator messages (`voluntary_exit`, `proposer_slashing`, and `attester_slashing`).
+There are three additional global topics that are used to propagate lower frequency validator messages (`voluntary_exit`, `proposer_slashing`, and `attester_slashing`).

 ##### `beacon_block`